CYBER AWARENESS TRAINING (CAT)

-Our group (CAT) training sessions have proven to be an invaluable resource for allowing our clients to stay one step ahead of the growing threat of security breaches.
-At Heliocentrix, we firmly believe that knowledge is at the core of every successful enterprise and offer you practical solutions.
-Our cyber awareness training seminar covers the following topics:
+Our group Cyber Awareness training sessions have proven to be an invaluable resource for businesses.
+Our aim is to help you stay one step ahead of the growing threat of security breaches.
+At Heliocentrix we firmly believe that knowledge is at the core of every successful enterprise.
+We believe in offering you practical solutions.

 Key #1: Any personal data your business stores, whether electronic or paper, that can directly identify an individual, must be held securely by law.